hyp3r5pace/polkadot-amm-ink-v4/tutorial.md

 ![Switch Network](public/deploy-azero-1.png)

-After switching the network, Click on the *Contracts* option under the *Developer* tab from the navbar.
-There click on *Upload & Deploy Code* and select the account through which you wish to deploy and in the field - *"json for either ABI or .contract bundle"* upload the `metadata.json` file.
-Next a new field - *"compiled contract WASM"* will emerge where you need to upload your wasm file i.e. `amm.wasm` in our case.
-It will look something like this -
+After switching the network, Click on the *Add New Contract* option from the left sidebar.
+Then click on *Upload New Contract Code* option.
+There click on *Upload & Deploy Code*.
+In the new page, select the account through which you wish to deploy and give a name to the contract you are going to upload.
+In the *Upload Contract Bundle* field, upload the contract code file  It will look something like this -

 ![Deploy step 1](public/deploy1.png)